This post may contain affiliate links. If you click and buy something that I recommend, I might receive a small commission.

 How to Properly Groom a Corgi’s Double Coat

-Now, just because your corgi naturally takes care of its coat it doesn’t mean you are off the hook for grooming them.
+Now, just because your corgi naturally takes care of its coat, that doesn’t mean you are off the hook for grooming them.

-Grooming your corgi’s coat weekly is important because if you start slacking in the grooming department, hairs in the undercoat will get caught up in the topcoat, resulting in mats and tangles.
+Grooming your corgi’s coat weekly is important.
+If you don’t groom your corgi’s coat on a regular basis, hairs in the undercoat will get caught up in the topcoat, resulting in mats and tangles.

-You’ll also find that routine grooming sessions will help you manage the shedding, keep your dog comfortable, and keep any dog-related allergies to a minimum.
+You’ll also find that routine grooming sessions will help you manage shedding.

 Here are some tips for grooming your corgi:

-- To remove loose and dead hairs from your corgi’s undercoat, you can use a slicker brush.
+- To remove loose and dead hair from your corgi’s coat, you can use a Butter Comb and a wire pin brush.

 Ways To Keep Your Corgi Cool In The Summer